Best Mechanical Keyboards for College 2026

 The Verdict

-If you're a CS or engineering student who types code or long papers every day and you've shortlisted the Keychron K2 Pro, this fits the brief without compromise.
-The DGH Cost-per-Year-of-Use Score lands at 9.4 — $17 per year over the 4-year window after resale.
-Wirecutter, Tom's Guide, and RTINGS all confirm this is the entry-level wireless mechanical keyboard to beat in 2026.
+If you type code or long papers every day and you've shortlisted the Keychron K2 Pro, this fits the brief.
+The DGH Cost-per-Year-of-Use Score lands at 9.4 — just $17 per year amortized over the full 4-year window after resale recovery.
+RTINGS tests it inside its K Pro Series family review, and the DGH composite makes it the clear value pick of this roundup.

 Best Quiet Productivity: Logitech MX Keys S